Val Thorens Ski Holidays

 Snowboarding in Val Thorens

-Freeriders will find Val Thorens a bit of an off-piste paradise with lots of genuinely challenging powder bowls, don’t forget your avalanche kit around here.
+Freeriders will find Val Thorens a bit of an off-piste paradise with lots of genuinely challenging powder bowls.
+Don’t forget your avalanche kit around here.
 The slopes can get a bit busy during the peak season as the resort is very popular, but fortunately, there are many wide slopes.
-There is a terrain park by the 2 Lac lift and it has a good half-pipe however the park itself is not as large as some as the others in Les Trois Vallées.
+There is a terrain park by the 2 Lac lift and it has a good half-pipe however the park itself is not as large as some of the others in Les Trois Vallées.

 Ski Schools in Val Thorens